jhap1982/giveituruguay/2003/2003-03-17 - Olympiahalle, Munich, Germany/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-Latest Disgrace tease
+6. Latest Disgrace tease
-Parallel Universe
+7. Parallel Universe
-See Emily Play part of JOHN
+8. See Emily Play part of JOHN
-The Zephyr Song
+9. The Zephyr Song
-Havana Affair
+10. Havana Affair
-Throw Away Your Television
+11. Throw Away Your Television
-Otherside
+12. Otherside
-Don't Forget Me
+13. Don't Forget Me
-London Calling tease
+14. London Calling tease
-Right on Time
+15. Right on Time
-If You Have to Ask
+16. If You Have to Ask
-Warm Tape
+17. Warm Tape
-Can't Stop
+18. Can't Stop
-Venice Queen
+19. Venice Queen
-Give It Away
+20. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+21. Under the Bridge
-The Power of Equality
+22. The Power of Equality

 ## Notes